vamp-plugins/.github/profile/README.md

   before making any public release of a plugin.

 * [`vamp-test-plugin`](https://github.com/vamp-plugins/vamp-test-plugin)
   is a test plugin for use when writing Vamp hosts.
-Unlike the Plugin Tester, it can't run any tests itself but provides a variety of different output types which you can use to check the behaviour of your host.
+Unlike the plugin tester, it can't run any tests itself but provides a variety of different output types which you can use to check the behaviour of your host.